On this page

 You should talk to your employer to find out if you can access this benefit.

 BPay instalments are set up with your Australian bank.
 You can access BPoint from the DECD website.
+A direct debit facility is available from the department.

 Payment details will be sent to you with the invoice.